“I hate the word ‘marketing’ when it comes to church.”

 Everybody Has A Marketing Funnel

 Yes, that means everyone.
 Regardless of whether you have a for-profit business or a nonprofit organization, you have a marketing funnel.
 Is it effective?
 Well, that’s a different story.
 At some point, people become aware of you, engage with you, and then choose whether or not to complete the goal.
 Here’s the real question… how intentional are you about your funnel?
 Have you customized it based on different personas?
 Or does everything just happen by chance?
-Maybe you should set aside time to evaluate your funnel and see where people “leak” out of it.
+It’s time to evaluate your funnel and see where people “leak” out of it.
 So patch those leaks, and keep swimming along!

 0 Comments